mhavey/marklogic/uml2es/tutorials/dmui.md

 - MarkLogic 9 (or greater) installation up and running
 - Local clone of UML2ES
 - Local clone of Declarative Mapper engine.
 See [How to install Declarative Mapper](dm_install.md)
-- Declarative Mapper UI up and running.
+- Declarative Mapper IDE up and running.
 First obtain a local clone.
 Then setup and run.
 See [How to install Declarative Mapper](dm_install.md)

 To begin, create a folder called dmHub anywhere on your build machine.
 This folder will be a data hub gradle project that incorporates the UML2ES and the DM toolkits.